Financial Aid

 • Academic standing is reviewed at the end of each semester.
 Students who fall below the standard for academic scholarship renewal will receive a warning and be given one semester to improve their academic standing before losing their scholarship or award.
 Students with Departmental Scholarships should consult with the department regarding criteria for renewal.

 • Students who lose their scholarship may appeal the decision in writing to the Student Financial Services Office.
-Students may regain eligibility for their scholarship by achieving the required cumulative GPA in a subsequent semester.
+Students may regain eligibility for their scholarship by achieving the renewal criteria in a subsequent semester.

-• The standard duration of scholarships and awards is four years, or eight regular (fall and spring) semesters, with the exception of the PLUS Opportunity Award which is limited to three years.
+• The standard duration of scholarships and awards is four years, or eight regular (fall and spring) semesters, except for the PLUS Opportunity Award which is limited to three years.
 Permission to use the scholarship or award beyond eight semesters may be granted on a case-by-case basis.

 • In cases where Academic Scholarships, Muskingum Awards, Performance Awards, or Awards of Circumstance are made or increased after a need-based financial aid package has been offered, the total increase in Muskingum-funded aid is limited to $1,000 (for a single increase or additional award), or $1,500 (for multiple increases or additional awards).

-• Annual scholarship, award and grant assistance from Muskingum University is capped at 75% of tuition (except for John Glenn Scholarship recipients).
-Students may still receive financial aid from federal, state and other external sources which is capped at total cost of attendance.
+• Annual scholarship, award, and grant assistance from Muskingum University is capped at 75% of tuition (except for John Glenn Scholarship recipients).
+Students may still receive financial aid from federal, state, and other external sources which is capped at the total cost of attendance.

 Verification Policy